tbenyon/wordpress_external_login_plugin/plugin-files/readme.txt

 = What hooks are available in the External Login flow? =

+- exlog_hook_filter_authenticate_hash

+You can use this hook to check if the password is correct in a custom way.
+For example, if you use a hashing algorithm not supported by the plugin by default.

+This hook provides you with a range of different information:
+- `$password` - the password that was typed in at the login screen
+- `$hashFromDatabase` - the hash stored in the database
+- `$username` - the username that was typed in in the login screen
+- `$externalUserData` - the rest of the data retrieved from the external database for the user that was found

+Returning `true` will authenticate the user and returning `false` will treat them as unauthorised.

+The below example shows how you could use the filter:

+`
+function myExlogHashAuthenticator($password, $hashFromDatabase, $username, $externalUserData) {
+    return password_verify($password, $hashFromDatabase);
+}
+add_filter('exlog_hook_filter_authenticate_hash', 'myExlogHashAuthenticator', 10, 4);
+`

 - exlog_hook_action_authenticated
 This hook is run after the user has been authenticated from the external database.